enriqueardieanbudiono/ebudiono/team09/README.md

-# 2022-team09w
-Private repo for team09w

-# Team Members
+# Team Members on 2022 Fall Semester
 | Name | Roles |
 | --- | --- |
 | John Hernandez | UI / UX Developer & Developer 3 |
 | Ayobami Adebowale | Developer 1 & Project Manager |
 | Priyank Mithapara | Developer 2 |
 | Enrique Budiono | IT Operations & IT Orchestration and Security |

+# NOTES:
+If you decided to use this template, please credit the original author.
+Thank you!